Lightning-AI/pytorch-lightning/docs/source/advanced/checkpoint_io.rst

 .. warning:: The Checkpoint IO API is experimental and subject to change.

-Lightning supports modifying the checkpointing save/load functionality through the ``CheckpointIOPlugin``.
+Lightning supports modifying the checkpointing save/load functionality through the ``CheckpointIO``.
 This encapsulates the save/load logic that is managed by the ``TrainingTypePlugin``.

-``CheckpointIOPlugin`` can be extended to include your custom save/load functionality to and from a path, with the object being passed to either a `Trainer`` object or a``TrainingTypePlugin`` as shown below.
+``CheckpointIO`` can be extended to include your custom save/load functionality to and from a path, with the object being passed to either a `Trainer`` object or a``TrainingTypePlugin`` as shown below.

 .. code-block:: python